tjhickey724/compiler_design/notes/optimization/BasicBlocks.md

 L2:
 ```

-1. identify the basic blocks
+1. identify the basic blocks and give them sequential numbers BB0 BB1 BB2 ...
 2. draw the flow graph of the program

+What are the loops in this flowgraph?